Achievable logoAchievable logo

 Shareholder rights

 Like common stockholders, mutual fund shareholders are granted certain rights.
-We’ll cover the following in this chapter:
+This chapter covers:

 • Right to vote for the Board of Directors